Rebecca Serna donated 2020-03-25 21:04:30 -0400

 On the crash heat map below, the intersection of Cascade Avenue and Ralph David Abernathy Boulevard is marked by glowing red and yellow embers, meaning many people walking have been hit by cars at this crossing.

-Neighborhood Planning Units, also known as NPUs, are another good way to get involved.
-The City of Atlanta is divided into twenty-five NPUs -- "citizen advisory councils that make recommendations to the Mayor and City Council on zoning, land use, and other planning issues.
+2. Find your Neighborhood Planning Unit, also known as NPU, and attend monthly meetings.
+The City of Atlanta is divided into twenty-five NPUs: "citizen advisory councils that make recommendations to the Mayor and City Council on zoning, land use, and other planning issues.
 It is also used as a way for citizens to receive information concerning all functions of city government."

-Finally, because many of our calls to action involve contacting an Atlanta city councilmember, get to know yours ahead of time!
+3. Because many of our calls to action involve contacting an Atlanta City Councilmember, get to know yours ahead of time!
 Click here to find your representative on the Atlanta City Council.
+Send them an email introducing yourself and sharing your desire for safe streets in your community.
+Follow them on social media to keep the conversation going!

 Rebecca Serna signed up for blogger 2014-03-26 12:34:34 -0400